 |Web/Browser, Mac app, and Windows app

 Currently, Airtable supports Jira software versions 7.13 or higher.
 It is possible that earlier versions work fine with the integration, but there may be unexpected issues.
 Additionally, the Jira server must be accessible by Airtable from the internet.
 A secure connection (HTTPS) is required.

 Setup for IT administrators

 This portion of the guide is intended for those individuals who oversee your organization’s network infrastructure.
-The general goal of this portion of the setup process is to allow Airtable systems to securely make API calls against your Jira server instance.
+You or a combination of you and your colleagues must have access to modify or set up the various network, Jira, and Airtable settings discussed.
+The general goal of this portion of the setup process is to allow Airtable systems to securely make API calls to your Jira server instance.
 To accomplish this goal, there are three overarching steps to complete.

 Your Jira Server’s DNS name must resolve to an externally accessible IP address.
 If your Jira Server’s DNS name resolves to an IP address that is only accessible from a corporate intranet or VPN, you will need to make some DNS modifications.